icl-utk-edu/hpfft/README.md

 Getting Help
 ============

-For assistance with FBI, email *aayala@icl.utk.edu* or start a GitHub issue.
+For assistance with the FIBER project, email *fiber@icl.utk.edu* or start a GitHub issue.

 Contributions are very welcome, please create a pull request.